Disclaimer: If I owned Pokemon I would not be here. :) I had fun with this, so I hope you enjoy it too!

 Indigo smiled half heartedly.
 "I'm afraid so."

-With a cry of rage, the man struck his side, directly over the knife wound.
+With a snarl of frustration man struck his side, directly over the knife wound.
 Indigo cried out involuntarily.

 "Do you know what you've done?
 Foolish boy, you've ruined everything!" he shouted, drawing back his hand as though to hit him.
 The hand glowed with firelight.